ellessenne/interest/README.md

 The workflow of INTERACT is simple:

-1.  load your data and define variables representing point estimates, standard errors, methods, and so on;
+1. Load your data and define variables representing point estimates, standard errors, methods, and so on;
-2.  summary statistics are computed automatically;
+2. Performance measures are estimated automatically;
-3.  tables and plots are produced automatically, and can be customised and explored interactively;
+3. Tables and plots are produced automatically, and can be customised and explored interactively;
-4.  tables and plots can be exported for later use.
+4. Tables and plots can be exported for later use.

 # Additional material on INTEREST